 - Medical cannabis establishments may only purchase, grow, cultivate, and use cannabis that is grown and cultivated in Mississippi and may not transport it outside of the state.

 - No individual or entity may hold direct or indirect ownership or economic interest of greater than 10% in more than one cultivation facility license, one processing facility license; and five medical cannabis dispensaries.

 - Municipalities and counties may enact zoning restrictions and maintain their own licensing and permitting regimes, but they may not prohibit medical cannabis dispensaries.

 - Mississippi resident medical cannabis patients (“resident cardholders”) are subject to daily limits of medical cannabis use.
 The Act creates a measuring standard called the Mississippi Medical Cannabis Equivalency Unit (“MMCEU”) to establish those limits of medical use.
 One MMCEU is equivalent to three and one-half grams of medical cannabis flower, one gram of medical cannabis concentrate, or 100 milligrams of THC in an infused product.

 - A resident cardholder may purchase no more than six MMCEUs in one week from any dispensary and no more than 24 MMCEUs within 30 days from any dispensary.
 The overall possession limit for resident cardholders is 28 MMCEUs in 30 days from any dispensary.

 - The Act prohibits medical cannabis establishments from selling flowers with a potency exceeding 30% total THC.

 - Banking regulations

-- Mississippi cannot protect banks from the risks under federal law associated with providing financial services to cannabis companies.
+- Mississippi state legislature cannot protect banks from the risks under federal law associated with providing financial services to cannabis companies.
 But Mississippi’s approach is similar to the approach proposed by the federal SAFE Banking Act, which is pending in the U.S. Congress.